Aviation safety: Airport design

 Airport design and location can have a large impact on aviation safety, especially since some airports such as Chicago Midway International Airport were originally built for propeller planes and many airports are in congested areas where it is difficult to meet newer safety standards.
 For instance, the FAA issued rules in 1999 calling for a runway safety area, usually extending 500 ft to each side and 1000 ft beyond the end of a runway.
 This is intended to cover ninety percent of the cases of an aircraft leaving the runway by providing a buffer space free of obstacles.
 Many older airports do not meet this standard.
 One method of substituting for the 1000 ft at the end of a runway for airports in congested areas is to install an engineered materials arrestor system (EMAS).
-These systems are usually made of a lightweight, crushable concrete that absorbs the energy of the aircraft to bring it to a rapid stop.
+These systems are usually made of lightweight, crushable concrete that absorbs the energy of the aircraft to bring it to a rapid stop.
 As of 2008, they have stopped three aircraft at JFK Airport.